-This past Sunday, July 20th, marked the 45th anniversary of the landing on the moon by Apollo 11 astronauts (which also occurred on a Sunday).
+In a few weeks on July 20th, we will mark the 50th anniversary of the landing on the moon by Apollo 11 astronauts.
 Some of you may remember watching the grainy footage as it was broadcast to the world that day.
 We’ve all heard recordings of Neil Armstrong’s famous speech as he set foot on the surface of the moon – “That’s one small step for a man, one giant leap for mankind.”
 Both men would spend several hours on the surface of the moon.
 They planted a specially designed US flag, took soil and rock samples and many photographs.

 But there is one part of the lunar landing that didn’t get much press.
 As a matter of fact, NASA purposely decided to not air the first meal taken on the surface of the moon.
 Why?
 Well, they were afraid of the repercussions.
 So what was so secretive and dubious about this meal?
 I’ll tell you.